Proven effectiveness

 Don't go to bed unless you're sleepy.

 If you don't fall asleep after 20 minutes, get out of bed.
-Do something quiet without too much light exposure.
-It's especially important not to get involved in electronics.

 Establish a relaxing bedtime routine.